 So, much can go very,very wrong with IPAB but it gets even worse.
 Go here to read a recent commentary by George Will which discusses the chilling thought that the IPAB may not be stoppable.
 It may well be " entrenched".

-Entrenchment refers to one legislative body passing a law that contains provisions that prohibit later legislature from repeal the law.
+Entrenchment refers to one legislative body passing a law that contains provisions that prohibit later legislatures from repealing the law.

 Can a legislative body really pass a law that contains a wording to prohibit further changes in that law?Is the IMAB really an immutable entity?